sparkida/fast-tensor/README.md

 # FastTensor
-### High-performance matrix math for the modern web.
+### High-performance matrix math for realtime applications.
 Powered by WASM.